Functional-Coefficient Models for Multivariate Time Series in Designed Experiments: with Applications to Brain Signals: Introduction

-Although analysis on spectral power offers an objective view to study the neurophysiological basis of mental diseases, its applicability in ADHD is yet to be demonstrated.
-Thus, a complementary approach to spectral analysis of EEG data from a single channel is to examine the cross-dependence between channels in a network.
-Coherence and partial directed coherence (PDC) are two of the most considered dependence measures in the literature of EEG data analysis.
-Testing for significant differences in the brain connectivity between people with and without cognitive disorder (such as ADHD and dyslexia) based on these measures provided interesting insights (see for example \cite{barry2002eeg,tcheslavski2006phase,murias2007functional,clarke2007coherence,erkucs2017graph,muthuraman2019multimodal}).
-However, these measures capture only linear dependence, and hence, one of the major limitations of these metrics is that they fail to identify nonlinear dependence structure in cross-channel dependence in the brain network.
-Specifically, in the case where the dynamic dependence between channels is driven by some reference signal, a universal linear measure of dependence becomes inappropriate.
-In addition, since these dependence measures are not directly observed, they have to be estimated for each individual.
-This introduces a number of disadvantages including neglecting shared attributes across similar ADHD-type subgroups and requiring homogeneity among subject in term of age, gender, etc. Figure~\ref{fig:EEGIntro} shows two-second EEG recordings from some subjects in different groups and we see that, within groups, some patterns are prominent among all its subjects with individual variations.
-Hence, the goal is to develop a statistical method that can capture the non-linear interactions between the channels common within a group and address the subject-specific variations in the data.
+Although analysis of spectral power offers an objective view to study the neurophysiological basis of mental diseases, its clinical relevance for ADHD applications, to become widely-accepted, is yet to be established.
+Thus, a complementary approach to spectral analysis of EEG data from a single channel is to examine the cross-dependence between channels in the brain functional network.
+Coherence and partial directed coherence (PDC) are two of the most considered dependence measures in the literature on EEG data analysis \citep{ombao2022spectral}.
+Testing for significant differences in the brain connectivity between people with and without cognitive disorder (such as ADHD and dyslexia) based on these measures provides interesting insights (see for example \citealp{murias2007functional,clarke2007coherence,erkucs2017graph,muthuraman2019multimodal}).
+However, these measures capture only linear dependence, and hence, one of the major limitations of these metrics is that they fail to identify non-linear dependence structure in cross-channel dependence in the brain network.
+For instance, non-linear interactions may occur when the general state of the brain, which may be summarized by activities in a representative channel, drives the communication pathways between channels in the brain network.
+Such a phenomenon is also evident in fMRI, e.g., when BOLD signal interactions become more significant due to BOLD activity from a distant interacting region \citep{lahaye2003functional}, and is closely linked with suppression and activation in brain connectivity \citep{anticevic2012role,xu2016activation}.
+For this reason, it is more realistic, as empirically demonstrated, to assume a dynamic dependence structure driven by some reference signal, and hence, investigating them via a universal linear measure of dependence becomes inappropriate.